idio-lang/DIPS/source/idio-design/idio-look.rst

 	(else e3)

 But, be honest, it looks a bit clumsy.
-And I can say that with some confidence as I have, out of a duty to see it through, written *all* the complex multi-clause forms use this style.
+And I can say that with some confidence as I had, out of a duty to see it through, written *all* the complex multi-clause forms using this style.
 (What an *idiot*!
 I sense growing sagacity of the language name...).

 This gives us the dreadful: